cinemascience/pycinema-readthedocs/docs/source/index.rst

    Screen capture of the Cinema:Explorer and Cinema:View scripts, running under a dark desktop theme. pycinema introduces scripts, filters, state saving and interactive filer graph construction to the Cinema toolkit.

 **pycinema** is an open source toolkit for reading, manipulating and viewing `Cinema <https://cinemascience.github.io>`_ databases.
 The module includes the `cinema` command line tool, which can be used to run the `Cinema:Theater` application.
 Users can use `Cinema:Theater` to build *filter graphs* that use a library of operators to load, manipulate and view data in different ways.
-These *filter graphs* can be saved as scripts, or adapted to be *workspaces* that can run on any input data.
+These *filter graphs* can be saved as scripts, or adapted to be *applications* that can run on any input data.

 **pycinema** is a flexible, expandable toolset for working with data artifacts, especially Cinema databases.
 Users can easily construct and save scripts using a node graph constructor in *Cinema:Theater* to connect filters and views in customized configurations.
 Users can include bits of python to be executed, and can create new filters to add to the core capabilities of `pycinema`.